Cattive ragazze

-Cattive ragazze (translated: Bad Girls) is a 1992 film directed by Marina Ripa Di Meana.
+Cattive ragazze (translated: Bad Girls) is a 1992 film directed by Marina Ripa Di Meana in her directorial debut.
 It was produced by Alberto Tarallo and Achille Manzotti and starred Eva Grimaldi, Brando Giorgi, Burt Young and Anita Ekberg.
 The film was released on the Italian cinema circuit on August 15, 1992.
 Eva Grimaldi stars as a recently divorced woman falling in love with a male stripper.
-The production received bad publicity, as it was made using money from the country's Ministry of Cultural Heritage and Activities.
+The film received negative reviews from both critics and the public and bombed at the box office, and is sometimes considered one of the worst Italian films ever made.
+The production received bad publicity, as it was made using money from the country's Ministry of Cultural Heritage and Activities under Article 28.